krzentner/language-world/data/text-davinci-003/chain_md/plate-slide-back-3.md

     Steps:  1.
-Put gripper on top of the plate  2.Get shaped fingers or suction cup onto the plate  3.
-Slide the plate towards the target location
-    To get the gripper onto the plate, put the gripper onto the edge of the plate so that the gripper has a hold of the plate.
+Put gripper below the plate  2.
+Slide the plate back to the goal First, put the gripper below the plate.
-    -When the robot's gripper is not on top of plate and the plate is away from the target location, the robot should put gripper on top of plate.
+    - When the robot's gripper is not below the plate, the robot should put gripper below plate.
-    If the gripper is on the plate and it's still far from target location, use shaped fingers or suction cup to get grip on the plate.
-    -When the robot's gripper is on top of plate and the plate is not gripped, the robot should get shaped fingers or suction cup onto plate.
-    Once the plate is being gripped, slide the plate back towards the target location.
+    Now that we have the gripper below the plate, we can just slide it back to the goal.
-    -When the robot's gripper is on top of plate and the plate is gripped, the robot should slide plate towards target location.
+    - When the robot's gripper is below plate, the robot should slide plate back to the goal.